andreruffert/i18n-literally/README.md

 // => Hola World!
 ```

-Write your entire application default language, and support multiple versions of the language by simply changing the `i18n.locale`.
+Write your entire application in the default language, and support multiple versions of the language by simply changing the `i18n.locale`.
 To Add/update translations simply run the [cli](#cli).

 ## API